UK and New Zealand approve trade deal; I hope it will open more doors - ExBulletin

 UK and New Zealand approve trade deal; I hope it will open more doors

-LONDON (AP) Britain struck a trade deal with New Zealand on Wednesday, eliminating tariffs on a wide range of products as the UK seeks to expand economic ties around the world after exiting the European Union.
+LONDON (AP) Britain and New Zealand have reached a trade deal that eliminates tariffs on a wide range of products as the UK expands economic ties around the world after leaving the Union European.

-The deal was cemented in a conference call between British Prime Minister Boris Johnson and his New Zealand counterpart, Jacinda Ardern, after 16 months of talks between negotiators.
+The deal was cemented Wednesday evening during a conference call between British Prime Minister Boris Johnson and his New Zealand counterpart, Jacinda Ardern, after 16 months of talks between negotiators.
 Although trade with New Zealand is only 0.2% of UK trade, Britain hopes this will help open the door to joining the Trans-Pacific Trade Partnership.

 Sources